Tarim8/tester/README.md

 DESCRIPTION
 ===========

   sherver is a web server for files and cgi commands.
-It will serve files which are not hidden under the root directory or run scripts in the cgi-bin directory.
+It will serve files which are not hidden under the root directory or run scripts in a cgi-bin directory.
 It will serve index.html, if it exists, when asked for a directory.
 It can be easily modified to use local commands defined within the script.
 It logs on standard output.

   CGI scripts should output any extra headers on stdout, followed by a blank line, followed by the main body of output.
 Most of the usual CGI variables are set.

   sherver is not built to be particularly secure and intended mainly for use on localhost on private networks.

 OPTIONS